side-projects-42/Resource-Store-2/Container/NEWRELIC/newrelic-ruby-agent/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: Create a report to help us improve
-title: ""
-labels: ""
-assignees: ""
----

 ^^ Provide a general summary of the issue in the title above. ^^

 ## Description

-Describe the problem you're encountering.
+Describe the problem you’re encountering.
 TIP: Do NOT share sensitive information, whether personal, proprietary, or otherwise!

 ## Expected Behavior